Copyright Advisory Services Home

 Office Hours are held on Tuesdays from 10am to noon.
 If you have a specific issue that requires assistance that cannot wait for Office Hours, please call or send an email for an appointment.

 The Association of Art Museum Directors has posted new fair use guidelines for the use of images of in-copyright artworks online.
-See Guidelines for the Use of Copyright Materials and Works of Art by Art Museums
+This latest version is dated March 24, 2017 and replaces previous versions already posted.
+See Guidelines For the Use of Copyrighted Materials and Works of Art by Art Museums

 Building Your Reading List